-There may be a strong academic need for you to take one of the language courses in the General and Academic modern languages pathways (for example German or French for the MPhil Cuneiform Studies).
+There may be a strong academic need for you to take one of the language courses in the General and Academic modern languages pathways to support your research.
 The Faculty can usually pay the termly course fee for these language courses and this is done via the Language Centre's Priority Funding application form, which should also guarantee you a place in the language class.
 You will normally need to submit your priority application in Week 1 of term.
-Please see individual language pages on the Language Centre's website for instructions and to submit an application.
+Please see individual language pages on the Language Centre's website for instructions and to apply.

-Speak to your course director or supervisor first as they will need to confirm an academic need for you to take any language courses.
-When completing your online form please include their name and email address and also Stephanie Yoxall, finance@orinst.ox.ac.uk as the Department Financial Signatory.
+Speak to your supervisor first as they will need to confirm an academic need for you to take any language courses.
+When completing your online form please include their name and email address and also the details of the Faculty's Finance team (Lydia Willis, finance@ames.ox.ac.uk) as the Department Financial Signatory.
 This Priority system does not apply to Fast Track pathways or Academic English.